Changes to the Holidays Act: Employer Factsheet

 It’s not just employers scratching their heads.
 Employees find it challenging to understand what they’re legally entitled to, leading to a lack of confidence in the leave pay they’re receiving.
 As the last few months have shown, it could also take employees years to discover that they’ve been incorrectly compensated.

-With that in mind, the Workplace Relations and Safety Minister Brooke Van Velden has said she still expects to see these changes to the Holidays Act passed before the next election, which will take place in late 2026.
+The Workplace Relations and Safety Minister Brooke Van Velden has said she expects to see the Employment Leave Bill passed before the next election in November 2026.
+The Bill passed its first reading in Parliament on 12 March 2026 and is now with a Select Committee.

-The first of the changes is arguably the biggest – goodbye, Holidays Act 2003; hello, Employment Leave Act.
+The first of the changes set out in the Employment Leave Bill is arguably the biggest – goodbye, Holidays Act 2003; hello, Employment Leave Act.
 This new Act will completely replace the old one with a raft of different guidelines.

-As for what’s in the new Employment Leave Act, here’s a top-level overview of the Government proposals…
+As for what the Employment Leave Act will entail, here’s a top-level overview of the Bill.

 Annual leave: accrual, use, cash-up